-- 4.44 PZs are a mechanism that can be utilised by Parking Services to promote sustainability and improve air quality in the local area in line with the Council's Sustainable Community Strategy 2018-28.
+- 4.57 PZs are a mechanism that can be utilised by Parking Services to promote sustainability and improve air quality in the local area in line with the Council's Sustainable Community Strategy 2018-28.
 Implementation of PZs and parking restrictions act to promote the use of alternative modes of transport such as walking, cycling, or public transport by limiting parking availability for visitors to the borough while maintaining parking provision for local residents and businesses.
-PZs also serve to deter drivers from making short car journeys within the borough by limiting resident car parking permission to the zone that they live in. - 4.45 Parking Services also aim to identify ways that PZs, (through reviews and the creation of new zones) can be used to aid in the provision and installation of new sustainable transport facilities.
-This aims to promote the use of electric vehicles and ensure that the infrastructure in the borough is tailored to the needs of the future.
+PZs also serve to deter drivers from making short car journeys within the borough by limiting resident car parking permission to the zone that they live in. - 4.58 Parking Services also aim to identify ways that PZs (through reviews and the creation of new Hackney Housing estate zones) can be used to aid in the provision and installation of new sustainable transport facilities.
+This aims to promote the use of electric vehicles for those that need to ride or drive, and ensure that the infrastructure in the borough is tailored to the needs of the future.

-Recommendation 4.5 - Including sustainable transport facilities in PZ reviews
+Recommendation 4.9 - Including sustainable transport facilities in PZ reviews

-To build into the creation of new PZs and PZ reviews a process to determine where in these areas new sustainable transport facilities can be installed.
-This will make use of mapping tools and require working collaboratively with other council services including our Streetscene Service.
+To build into the creation of new PZs on estates and existing PZ reviews a process to determine where in these areas new sustainable transport facilities can be installed.
+This will make use of mapping tools and require working collaboratively with other council services, including our Streetscene Service.